alfanick/jekyll-related-posts/README.md

 Unfortunately the plugin is not compatible with Jekyll 3.0 new incremental builds, even though it requires at least Jekyll 3.0 (for the plugin hooks).

-For causal blogs, performance should not be an issue.

 ## Authors